 Ms. Barden brought to the Adams Morgan Partnership many years of excellent service delivery and 14 years of nonprofit management with a variety of international, domestic and local nonprofits.
 She also has a broad understanding of DC government and nonprofit fundraising.
 She received a BA from Allegheny College in Meadville, PA, in 1992 and an MPIA from the University of Pittsburgh in 1994.
 Ms. Barden is originally from Syracuse, NY and lives in the Brightwood neighborhood of Ward 4 in Washington, DC, with her husband Kevin.
 Ms. Barden is fluent in Spanish and is a member of the board of directors of the DC Arts Center in Adams Morgan, Friends of Petworth Library, and the UMS Business Alliance/Uptown Main Street.
 When not at a community meeting, she enjoys swimming at the YMCA.

 Brian Barrie is a veteran digital media and public relations specialist with decades of experience in politics, publishing, graphic design, event coordination, and all manner of social media management.
 Brian worked in the U.S. Senate for nine years where he served as the webmaster and art director for the Democratic Leadership Committees.
 Additionally, Brian worked as a webmaster in the press office of both the 2000 DNC convention in Los Angeles and the 2004 DNC convention in Boston.
-Brian returned to his native South Carolina after his son was born in 2005, working as the communications director for an environmental nonprofit before leaving in 2009 to focus on his own consulting and design firm where he worked on dozens of political campaigns both in South Carolina and around the country.
+Brian returned to his native South Carolina shortly after his son was born in 2005, working as the communications director for an environmental nonprofit.
+In 2009 he left the nonprofit to focus on his own consulting and design firm, working for commercial clients and political campaigns both in South Carolina and around the country.
 A former resident of Adams Morgan, Brian moved back to the area with his son in 2015 and has been with the BID since 2016.